ipfs/specs/IPNS.md

 limit is not recommended so as to keep compatibility with implementations and transports that follow this specification.

+### Backward Compatibility

+Implementations that want to interop with the public IPFS swarm MUST maintain backward compatibility for legacy consumers of IPNS records:

+- A legacy publisher MUST always be able to update to the latest implementation of this specification without breaking record resolution for legacy consumers.
+- A legacy consumer MUST always be able to resolve IPNS name, even when publisher updated to the latest implementation of this specification.

+This means, for example, that changes made to the `IpnsEntry` protobuf, or validation logic should always be additive.

+Future changes to this spec should include design decisions that allow legacy nodes to gracefully ignore new fields and verify compatible records using legacy logic.

 ## Protocol

 ### Overview